Drugs A - Z

 Generic Name: aprepitant | Brand Name: Emend

-What is this medicine?APREPITANT (ap RE pi tant) is used to prevent nausea and vomiting caused by cancer treatment (chemotherapy) or by anesthesia used during surgery.
+What is this medicine?APREPITANT (ap RE pi tant) is used with other medicines to prevent nausea and vomiting caused by cancer treatment (chemotherapy).
+It is also used alone to prevent nausea and vomiting caused by anesthesia used during surgery.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: